JAmcevoy/How_We_Game/README.md

   - Then I went to code anywhere.
   - In workplaces, I selected new workspaces
   - Here I copied the link from the git hub and clicked to create to make my workspace.

+## Setting Up APIs for Google Spreadsheet Access

+### Step 1: Google Cloud Platform
+Navigate to the [Google Cloud Platform](https://console.cloud.google.com/), the hub for developers using Google Cloud services, including Google Sheets.
+This is where we will configure the necessary APIs.

+### Step 2: Create a New Project
+Click on the "Select a project" button, then choose "new project."
+Provide a name for the project; for example, "loveSandwiches."
+Click "Select Project" to proceed.

+### Step 3: Unique Projects
+Create a new project for each distinct project requiring a Google Cloud API.
+This ensures unique access credentials for each project.

+### Step 4: Enable APIs and Services
+From the side menu, select "APIs and services" and then choose "Library."
+We need to enable two APIs: Google Drive and Google Sheets.

+### Step 5: Enable Google Drive API
+Use the search bar to find and select "Google Drive API."
+Click "Enable" to activate the API.
+This action will take you to the API overview page.

+### Step 6: Generate Credentials for Google Drive API
+To connect to the Google Drive API, generate credentials by clicking "Create credentials."
+Select "Google Drive API" in the dropdown, specify usage as "From a web server," and access application data.
+Choose "No" for the app or computer engine.
+Click "What credentials do I need?" and proceed to fill out the form with the necessary details:

+- From the "Which API are you using?" dropdown menu, choose Google Drive API
+- For the "What data will you be accessing?" question, select Application Data
+- For the "Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?" question, select No, I'm not using them
+- Click Next

+### Step 7: Service Account and Role Configuration
+Enter a Service Account name, for example, "How_we_game," and click "Create."
+In the Role Dropdown box, choose Basic > Editor, then press "Continue."
+You can leave other options blank.
+Click "Done."

+### Step 8: Download Credentials File
+On the next page, click on the Service Account that has been created.
+Then, click on the "Keys" tab.
+Click on the "Add Key" dropdown and select "Create New Key."
+Choose JSON and click "Create."
+This will trigger the JSON file with your API credentials to download to your machine.

+### Step 9: Conclusion
+Now, both APIs are enabled, and the credentials file is downloaded.
+In the next video, we will set up our development environment to proceed with Python code integration.

 ### 1. Create a Heroku App